Church A Day in the Life of

 University Radio Bath

-ONE DAY - A day in the life of University Radio Bath in 1974
+ONE DAY.
+A day in the life of University Radio Bath 1974

 Back in 1973 offshore ‘pirate’ radio stations, satisfying a huge demand for pop music unfulfilled by the BBC, had been outlawed for several years; local radio was in its infancy and Radio1, created in response to the popularity of the pirates, dominated music radio in the UK, becoming the most listened-to station on the planet.
 The time was ripe for a group of students at Bath University to build one of the first university radio stations in the country.